-As of December 31, 2015, we had 32 full-time employees.
-Two of our employees have Ph.D. degrees and one has an M.D. degree.
-17 of our employees are engaged in research and development activities.
-None of our employees is represented by labor unions or covered by collective bargaining agreements.
+As of December 31, 2016, we had 44 full-time employees.
+Two of our employees have Ph.D. degrees and three have M.D. degrees.
+28 of our employees are engaged in research and development activities.
+None of our employees are represented by labor unions or covered by collective bargaining agreements.
 We consider our relationship with our employees to be good.